Search

 types of radiation are associated with welding

 UV-radiation is divided into three ranges - UV-A (315 to 400 nm), UV-B (280 to 315 nm) and UV-C (100 to 280 nm).
 UV-C and almost all UV-B are absorbed in the cornea of the eye.
-UV-A passes through cornea and is absorbed in the lens of the eye.
+UV-A passes through the cornea and is absorbed in the lens of the eye.

 Some UV radiation, visible light, and IR radiation can reach the retina.

-What are the symptoms of "Arc Eye"?
+What are the symptoms of "arc eye"?

 Back to top